nitin-singla/postgres-practice/alter-1.md

-PostgreSQL Alter Table [13 exercises with solution]
+PostgreSQL Alter Table [13 exercises]

 1. Write a SQL statement to rename the table countries to country_new.